tuxtof/xi-iot-lab/lab/datasource.rst

 Data Sources
 ************

-For the Nutanix Xi IoT lab to proceed, and now that your edge device is online, you can add your camera as a Data Source.
+For the Nutanix Xi IoT lab to proceed, and now that your edge device is online, you can add your Data Source.

 The data source is a critical component as it's the physical device providing the RTSP_ video feed that gets processed on the edge devices.

-**Please refer to the camera IP address that has been provided to you.
-Please use only your IP address!**

 1. Login to the Nutanix Xi IoT Dashboard_ using the credentials that have been provided for you.
 2a.
 Option 1: Using the "hamburger" button, expand the **Infrastructure** section and select **Data Sources**.